hankuipeng/DAL-HERS/README.md

 ## Prerequisites
 The training code was mainly developed and tested with Python 3.8.5, PyTorch 1.7.0, OpenCV 4.4.0, and Ubuntu 20.04.
-We recommend the user to run the code in a clean environment, and create a new conda environment in the terminal:
+We recommend the user to run the code in a clean environment by creating a new conda environment in the terminal:
 ```
 conda create -n DAL-HERS python=3.8.5 anaconda